 Improved ads campaigns thanks to better customer segmentation & data enrichment (conversions data, predictive metrics, conversions adjustments, etc.)

-Automation and personalisation to meet customers exactly where they are in their buyer's journey and then increase customer lifetime value
+Automation and personalisation to meet customers exactly where they are in their buyer journey and then increase customer lifetime value (CLV).

-Better sales operations thanks to data enrichment and alerting, transforming the way sales teams interact with potential customers
+Enhanced sales operations thanks to data enrichment and alerting, transforming the way sales teams interact with potential customers.

-Successful Customer Support activities thanks to better prioritisation and always up-to-date data
+More effective customer support thanks to smarter prioritisation and always up-to-date data.

-Time savings for data teams, thanks to the automation and reliability of sending data to business platforms.
-They no longer need to build and maintain APIs or write SQL queries, they can focus on real value-added tasks.
+Significant time savings for data teams, thanks to automation and reliable data delivery to business platforms.
+No more building and maintaining APIs or writing SQL queries — they can focus on high-value tasks instead.

 How can I be sure that the composable CDP meets my company's needs?